Kicking Horse Mountain ResortKicking Horse Mountain Resort

 Kicking Horse Mountain Resort

-Kicking Horse Mountain Resort is home to the world's largest enclosed and protected grizzly bear habitat.
+Kicking Horse Mountain Resort is home to the world's largest enclosed and

 History